Stash Tea Company: History

 In 2005, Stash Tea opened a retail store in the Bridgeport Village shopping complex in Tigard, Oregon.
+The store closed in 2022 as the company lease had expired.

-This location was closed in summer 2022, with an announced relocation to downtown Portland, Oregon.
-However, as of February 2024, no new location has been opened and no information has been released regarding alternative plans.
+In July 2022, the company announced that it would relocate its headquarters from Tigard to downtown Portland, occupying a 7000 sqft space at the corner of Southwest Yamhill Street and Ninth Avenue, near Director Park.
+The new location was planned to include corporate offices and a retail store with a tea bar.
+However, as of May 2026, no new location has been opened and no information has been released regarding alternative plans.